 ELT(DT)s shall allow for automatic and manual means of activation.
+All ELT(DT)s shall include a means of receiving information from the aircraft to determine whether the ELT(DT) is on the ground or in the air and shall take this status into account when activated.
 ELT(DT)s shall also have means of deactivation by the same means of activation which shall be followed by a cancellation message sequence.